Illinois to Florida Car Shipping

 Vehicle Type

-Compact cars cost less to ship than SUVs or trucks from Illinois to Florida.
-Larger vehicles require more trailer space, add weight for fuel costs, and need special handling, increasing your overall shipping expense.
+Compact cars cost less to ship than large SUVs or trucks from Illinois to Florida.
+Heavier vehicles consume more fuel and take valuable trailer space, increasing your shipping quote significantly.

 Traffic Considerations